 There will be a plexiglass divider separating office personnel and food servers from students and staff.

-Common touch points (doorknobs, handrails, etc.) will be disinfected multiple times throughout the day.
+Common touch points (doorknobs, handrails, etc.) will be disinfected throughout the day.

 Classrooms, including desks, will be thoroughly sanitized every night.

-Students and staff will be required to use hand sanitizer upon entering and leaving the classroom.
-Because of this, students will be allowed to keep a small, unscented container of lotion in his/her desk.
+Students and staff will be encouraged to use hand sanitizer upon entering and leaving the classroom.

 Cafeteria tables will be cleaned and sanitized in between each lunch period.